Flatwoods Church of Christ, located in Flatwoods, Kentucky is under the oversight of the Flatwoods church of Christ elders.

 The original building erected was eventually outgrown, and a new building, seating more than 500 people, was constructed in 1976 at 2100 Argillite Road.
 A special service to inaugurate the new facility was conducted on April 18, 1976, with Dr. Adron Doran, gospel preacher and Morehead State University president, speaking.

-Those who have served the church as deacons have included Irvin Combs, Winslow Roberts, Richard Cole, John Gambill, Leland “Buddy” Hart, Jack Isaacs, Dan Maynard, Marvin Preston, Henry Lakes, Calvin Maynard, Eric Maynard, Ranie Wohnhas, Charles “Buck” Wheeler, David Boggs, Edgar Phillips, Darren Davis, and currently are Nathan Adkins, David Castle, J.C.
-Hughes, Brad Morris, Nathan Parks, Davis Smith, Jeremiah Smith, Jerry Sturgill, Matt Vonderheide, and Steven Wallace.
+Those who have served the church as deacons have included Irvin Combs, Winslow Roberts, Richard Cole, John Gambill, Leland “Buddy” Hart, Jack Isaacs, Dan Maynard, Marvin Preston, Henry Lakes, Calvin Maynard, Eric Maynard, Ranie Wohnhas, Charles “Buck” Wheeler, David Boggs, Edgar Phillips, Darren Davis, and currently are J.C.
+Hughes, Daniel Goshorn, Brad Morris, Nathan Parks, David Smith, Jeremiah Smith, Jerry Sturgill, Matt Vonderheide, and Steven Wallace.

 Ministers who have served the congregation include John Payne, Hunter Miller, Roy Doss, J.E.
 Alexander, Clark Elkins, Lacy Taylor, Irvin Kirk, Phil Kinzer, Mitchell Lollar, Mike Tucker, Dan Easter and John M. Brown.
 The current minister is Mark Day.